 The third most common complaint from Honda HR-V owners is dealing with loose or dislodged window gaskets.
 Window gaskets are the rubber sealants that line the perimeter of the car’s windows.
 These protect from the weather and elements and are typically self-locking.

 Replacing window gaskets costs an average of $100 (for all four components).
 However, if you ignore them and don’t get them replaced, it may lead to the possibly of damaging the glass.
-This is one of the major problems of the 2011 Ford Escape actually.

 Less commonly reported problems